PracticalAstronomyCrew/knowledgebase/docs/source/pm/p5-nebular-extinction.rst

 Observation Planning:
 ^^^^^^^^^^^^^^^^^^^^^

-    * Observation Time

-        * You will be observing HALF night shift.

     * Target Selection

         * Depending on your group, you should select either an edge-on spiral galaxy or a nebula.